xorinox/chia-utils/machines/README.md

 * [Gigabyte X570 Aorus Pro WIFI](https://amzn.to/3gsqvNs)
 * [MPG X570 Gaming Edge WIFI](https://amzn.to/2QaFhOj)
 ## Desktop Case Plotters
+I have tried a many different cases, but my favorite turn out to be the [Thermaltake Core V71 Tempered Glass Edition E-ATX](https://amzn.to/3gqekkd), that features huge but silent fans and room for 16x 7mm SATA SSDs via 2x Athena enclosures in the 5.25" slots.
+The case can house 8x 3.5 internal HDD and is roomy enough for many liquid cooling options.
+For all but the Threadripper CPUs I am using the liquid cooling [Corsair iCUE H115i 280mm](https://amzn.to/3auszk6) but others work too.
+This cooler provided enough cooling for the 5800x to run stable at 4.7 GHz all cores.
+For the Threadripper CPUs I am using the [NZXT Kraken X73 360mm](https://amzn.to/3gyiTc6) liquid cooler.
+Not overclocking these, works perfectly fine, even without covering the entire CPU.
 ## Server Case Farmers
 ## DIY Farmers